-What are you doing for Hallowe’en this year?
-When I was younger I used to love going trick or treating on Hallowe’en- it was the perfect excuse to go and ask people for sweet treats, and I always used to love gorging on chocolate and sweets for weeks afterwards.
-When I moved into the posh part of the city, the sweets got even better- definitely a pro of moving house.
+What are you doing for Halloween this year?
+When I was younger, I used to love going trick or treating on Halloween – it was a great excuse to gorge on chocolate and sweets with friends.

 ‘The Raven’ by Edgar Allan Poe

-I clearly remember watching a film which was based on Poe’s books during school- we had a teacher that would show up horror films way too old for us- and it definitely scared me.
-Although ‘The Raven’ is actually a narrative poem, it packs in all the tragic, supernatural mystery which is necessary for a Hallowe’en read.
+I remember watching a film based on Poe’s books during school – and it was haunting!
+Although ‘The Raven’ is actually a narrative poem, it packs in all the tragic, supernatural mystery you need for a fantastic Halloween read.

 ‘It’ by Stephen King